node-config/node-config/README.md

 and extend them for different deployment environments (development, qa, staging, production, etc.).

-This gives your application code a consistent configuration interface, shared among a [growing list of npm modules](https://www.npmjs.org/browse/depended/config) also using node-config.
+This gives your application a consistent configuration interface shared among a [growing list of npm modules](https://www.npmjs.org/browse/depended/config) also using node-config.

 Project Guidelines